Design

 10 practical UI/UX tips to improve your sign-up forms

-A sign-up form is a barrier between users and your web application.
-That’s why it’s crucial to make it as easy to use as possible.
+A sign-up form is a barrier between users and your web application, so it’s crucial to make it as easy to use as possible.

 1. Don’t ask too much